philalewis/jazz-collaborations/README.md

 The search results allow the user to add the musican found (if any) to the collaborators.
 Links to albums and musician pages are included.

 ![see-collaborations](https://media.giphy.com/media/u56UKsHNXoznk150Xh/giphy.gif)

-## Set Up

-You can open this app at the deployed link [here](https://jazz-collaborations.herokuapp.com/).

-In order to run the app, a local server shuold be used.
-You can clone [this repo](https://github.com/philalewis/jazz) to run the server on your local machine.
-Clone the repo, `cd` into it, and run `nodemon server.js` to run it on `localhost:3000/`

 ## Project Goals